 Pharaoh Merneptah's Canaanite battle reliefs in the Karnak Temple.
-Scene 8, Shasu captives, picture above, drawing below.
+Scene 8, Shasu captives, picture above left, drawing below.
 Part of a larger scene which originally would have depicted Merenptah presenting captives to the god Amun.
 Text from a loose block which may belong to this scene reads in part, “Presentation of tribute by His Majesty to his father Amun, [when] he returned from the land of despicable Retenu (Syria), and the chiefs of the foreign lands”.
 Photo: Mike Luddeni

 EGYPTIAN SYNCRETISM AND THE GOD YAHWEH